 It's just like a fish or vegetable market, the more you buy, the cheaper you get.
 Lower the quality, more the noise in the market, and cheaper is the price!

 This is rather a very big problem in making.
-This phenomenon is not only degrading the quality of trekking in the Himalayas but people are loosing their life to it as well.
-The biggest loser of it are the local stakeholders.
-They are losing on their ground either to the big companies who dominate the cost and sell at a much cheaper cost due to their command of social media and other marketing and communication efforts.
+This phenomenon is not only degrading the quality of trekking in the Himalayas but people are losing their lives to it as well.
+The biggest loser of it is the local stakeholders.
+They are losing their ground either to the big companies who dominate the cost and sell at a much cheaper cost due to their command of social media and other marketing and communication efforts.
 The problem becomes bigger when few of the local agencies compete with these companies from the cities and offer further cheaper prices.
 Well, you have to cut corners if you offer unrealistic prices.
-Hence, news of trekkers not getting proper tents, smelly sleeping bags, falling sick on or after the trek has become common.
+Hence, news of trekkers not getting proper tents, smelly sleeping bags, and falling sick on or after the trek has become common.
 Nowadays I think the population of our country has become so large that even the news of trekkers dying on treks due to mismanagement doesn't even cause any rage in the news channel and administration.
-Only in the year 2021, more than 15 trekkers died on treks due to mismanagement and bad quality guided.
+Only in the year 2021, more than 15 trekkers died on treks due to mismanagement and bad quality guides.
 We also have witnessed cases of fights between trekkers and agencies on the trek, agencies not having control of who their trekkers are, other company's trekker using their facilities going unnoticed, trekkers hitting guides, guides hitting trekkers, porters running away ditching the group midway, companies not buying proper permits, etc.

 Such are the consequences of this problem that I am having to write about it on our website and put it up in the header as well.
 Well, our peace too is important in order to serve you well.
 So here it goes...

 WHO SHOULD NOT CHOOSE TO TREK WITH US